 What is the shingles vaccine?

-Shingles vaccine protects against herpes zoster (shingles) infection.
+The shingles vaccine protects against herpes zoster (shingles) infection.
 Shingles is a painful, itchy skin rash that usually appears around your chest and back, but can also affect your legs or face.
 It appears on only one side of your body.

 Shingles is caused by varicella-zoster virus (the same virus responsible for chickenpox).